How to Choose a Frame, Size and Shape for Your Photos

 See here:

-And again in the photo below, the bottom horizontal line is even with the horizon.
+Thus, in the photo below, the bottom horizontal line is even with the horizon.

 The four points where the lines cross: these are what you can use as a focal point.
 The eye naturally goes to these areas.

-In this photo I have used the cowboy's eye as a focal point.
+And in this photo I have used the cowboy's eye as a focal point.

 Framing